IMPACT

 The Territory of Western Sahara is impacted by the presence of landmines and explosive ordnance (EO), including cluster munitions, a result of the conflict that took place from 1975 and 1991 between the Royal Moroccan Army (RMA), Mauritanian armed forces, and the military forces of the Frente Popular para la Liberación de Saguia el-Hamra y Río de Oro (Frente POLISARIO).
 A 2,700-kilometre-long sand berm stretching from inside southern Morocco to the Atlantic Ocean at Guerguerat was built during the conflict, of which 1,465 kilometres divide the Territory into western and eastern parts.
 It is assessed that the berm and the immediate areas around it are heavily contaminated by landmines.

-The resumption of hostilities in November 2020, the breakdown of the 1991 ceasefire and the ongoing low intensity conflict, have led to a renewed threat from explosive ordnance, including in areas previously deemed safe.
+The resumption of hostilities in November 2020, the breakdown of the 1991 ceasefire and the ongoing low-intensity conflict have led to a renewed threat from explosive ordnance, including in areas previously deemed safe.
 This renewed threat endangers United Nations personnel, material and property working to implement the mandate of the United Nations Mission for the Referendum in Western Sahara (MINURSO).

 United Nations Mine Action Service (UNMAS) is a MINURSO component and in collaboration with UNMAS headquarters/Department of Peacekeeping Operations, designs, manages and oversees the implementation of the mine action programme to ensure that the mission safely implements its mandate by reducing the threat posed by landmines and explosive ordnance, improving security and accessibility within the Territory, providing technical advice during MINURSO investigations into explosive incidents/alleged drone strikes, and by supporting local capacities to lead and manage mine action.